 Course description: Based on a close reading of Mary Shelley’s novel this webinar series explores multiple ways her story is a re-telling of the mythic tale of Prometheus and the Christian story of creation within the context of science and technology.
 As such Shelley’s story haunts our time as a prophetic unfolding of the origins of technological power.
 Using a Jungian-Archetypal approach, this series takes up these prophetic amplifications as a collective symptom that calls us to remember what we have forgotten regarding our place within nature and the cosmos.

-Speaker: Robert Romanyshyn, Ph.D., is an Affiliate Member of the
+Course presenter: Robert Romanyshyn, Ph.D., is an Affiliate Member of the

 Inter-Regional Society of Jungian Analysts and an emeritus professor of psychology in the Clinical and Depth Psychotherapy Programs at Pacifica Graduate Institute.
 He has authored six books, has contributed chapters to numerous edited volumes, and published essays and reviews in many professional journals.
 In addition to lectures and workshops presented in the U.S., he has taught and lectured in Europe, Canada, New Zealand, Australia and parts of Africa.

-Brief Description of the 10 sessions
+Topics of each of the 10 sessions

 # Lecture 1: A presentation of seven prophetic themes in Mary Shelley’s original story.